alunaErika/alunaErika/README.md

 - 🚙 I’m interested in games and youtuber
 - 🌱 I’m currently learning computational thinking
 - 💞️ I’m looking to collaborate on concept test
-- 📫 How to reach me @kikachu
+- 📫 How to reach me @kikachumsouza